rapid7/icon-integrations-validators/README.md

 ## Changelog

-* 2.4.0 - Add check for support and vendor_url in RequiredKeys Validator
-* 2.3.0 - Add validator rule: use case validation
-* 2.2.0 - Add check for source_url and license_url in spec and removed check
-for source code section in help
-* 2.1.0 - Add new Hub related fields to check for in RequiredKeys Validator
-* 2.0.0 - Update Help Validator to use new help format
+* 2.0.0 - Update Help Validator to use new help format, RequiredKeys Validator update for new spec fields,
+Add validator rule: use case validation
 * 1.3.0 - Add --all flag to run entire set of validators, add Confidential Validator, Regeneration Validator clean up
 * 1.2.0 - Add regeneration validator jenkins support